The Herculoids: Home media

-On June 14, 2011, Warner Archive released The Herculoids: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On June 14, 2011, Warner Archive released The Herculoids: The Complete Series on DVD in Region 1 as part of their Hanna-Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 On July 27, 2021, the complete series was released on Blu-ray.
 The Blu-ray includes the opening narration and the second-season alternate titles that were not released on the Complete Series DVD.

 In other media

 Comic books

 The Herculoids have appeared in various comic books through the years.
 They appear in issues #1–2 and 4–7 of the Gold Key Comics series Hanna-Barbera Super TV Heroes (1968–69).
 They appear in issue #3 of the Marvel Comics series TV Stars (1978).
 Between 1997 and 1999, they appear in issues #5, 9, 13 and 17 of the DC Comics series Cartoon Network Presents.

 In 2016, the Herculoids play a major role in the DC Comics series Future Quest.
 This series features characters from various Hanna-Barbera animated series such as Jonny Quest, Space Ghost, Birdman and the Galaxy Trio, Frankenstein Jr. and The Impossibles, and Moby Dick and Mighty Mightor.
 They also featured in issues #9–11 of the spin-off title, Future Quest Presents, in a story written by Rob Williams and illustrated by Aaron Lopresti.

+In 2024, it was announced a Herculoids comic from Dynamite Entertainment is in the works.
+The first issue was published in February 2025.